3MAH/3mah.github.io/_pages/gallery.md

     btn_label: "Read More"
     btn_class: "btn--primary"
 ---

-{% include gallery id="layouts_gallery" caption="Main academic partners that contribute to the development of Simcoon: `Arts et Métiers`,  `TU Bergakademie Freiberg`, and `CNRS`." %}

-Here some success stories of simcoon can be found:

-##Fatigue of SMA actuators

 {% include feature_row id="feature_row1" type="left" caption=Comparison between the evolution of irrecoverable strains in NiTiHf actuators under various isobaric loads (experimental data from Wheeler et al. 2015) with the model simulations: a), b), and c) show comparisons of the evolution of TRIP strains for the calibration stress levels of 200, 400, and 600 MPa, respectively; d) shows an example of a simulation of the evolution of the response of an actuator for the first, 100<sup>th</sup>, 200<sup>th</sup>, and  the last 309<sup>th</sup> cycle prior to failure.
 The blue and red dots correspond to the experimentally measured strains at high and low temperature for the considered cycles, respectively.'%}